betaflight/betaflight-configurator/README.md

 Betaflight Configurator is a crossplatform configuration tool for the Betaflight flight control system.

-It runs as an app within Google Chrome and allows you to configure the Betaflight software running on any [supported Betaflight target](https://github.com/betaflight/betaflight/tree/master/src/main/target).
+It runs as an application under different operating systems and allows you to configure the Betaflight software running on any supported Betaflight target.

-There is also now a standalone version available, since Google Chrome Apps are getting deprecated on platforms that aren't Chrome OS.
 [Downloads are available in Releases.](https://github.com/betaflight/betaflight-configurator/releases)

 Various types of aircraft are supported by the tool and by Betaflight, e.g. quadcopters, hexacopters, octocopters and fixed-wing aircraft.